Eduvar/CleaningDataProject/README.md

 Open run_analisys.R in RStudio
-As long as you have downloaded the samsung data to your working directory it will perform the following:
+My code downloads the samsung data to your working directory.
+It will perform the following steps:

 Unzip samsung data file
 Merges the training and the test sets to create one data set.